junxit/us-congress-bills-114/metadata.md

 - 2016-05-12 — Introduced in Senate
 - 2016-05-12 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S2751-2752)
+- 2016-05-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.(consideration: CR S3257)
+- 2016-05-26 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote. (consideration: CR S3257)
+- 2016-05-26 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S3257)
+- 2016-05-26 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S3257)